-Our Essex and Suffolk supply areas are located within some of the driest areas of the country and as such face particular challenges including growing demand, uncertainty from climate change and a general lack of new intrinsic water resources.
-We have always fully embraced the concept of the 'twin track approach' to maintaining water supplies through a combination of demand management and water supply schemes and initiatives.
+The Essex and Suffolk supply areas are located within some of the driest areas of the country and as such face particular challenges including growing demand, uncertainty from climate change and a general lack of new intrinsic water resources.
+ESW has always fully embrace the concept of the 'twin track approach' to maintaining water supplies through a combination of demand management and water supply schemes and initiatives.

-We pride ourselves on our track record of demand management and in delivering innovative water supply solutions such as the "Langford Effluent Recycling Scheme" and the "Abberton Scheme", both of which are described within this Plan.
-We have amongst the lowest levels of leakage in the UK and are an acknowledged industry leader in water efficiency and water conservation.
-Additionally we are fully committed to achieving the maximum possible level of domestic meter penetration within an appropriate timescale and with our customers' support.
+ESW prides itself on its track record of demand management and in delivering innovative water supply solutions such as the "Langford Effluent Recycling Scheme" and the "Abberton Scheme", both of which are described within this Plan.
+The Company has amongst the lowest levels of leakage in the UK and is an acknowledged industry leader in water efficiency and water conservation.
+Additionally ESW is fully committed to achieving the maximum possible level of domestic meter penetration within an appropriate timescale and with the Company's customers' support.

-Despite all the rigorous work on demand management, our PR09 WRMP recognised that a major water resource scheme was required in the Essex WRZ to meet the growing demand for water.
-The Abberton Scheme was identified as being the appropriate option for us to pursue during AMP5.
+Despite all the rigorous work on demand management, ESW's PR09 WRMP recognised that a major water resource scheme was required in the Essex WRZ to meet the growing demand for water.
+The Abberton Scheme was identified as being the appropriate option for ESW to pursue during AMP5.
 The Abberton Scheme comprised three major elements, namely: